solidusio/solidus/guides/promotions/overview.md

 2. The administrator creates `Spree::PromotionRule`s for the promotion.
-   - In this case, they use the rule type "Item Total" (`Spree::Promotion::Rules::ItemTotal`) and set the rule so that the promotion must be greater than $100 USD.
+   - In this case, they use the rule type "Item Total" (`Spree::Promotion::Rules::ItemTotal`) and set the rule so that the order must be greater than $100 USD.
 3. The administrator creates `Spree::PromotionAction`s for the promotion.
   - They use promotion action type "Free shipping", which uses the `Spree::Promotion::Actions::Shipping` model.
 In this case, the only available action is "Makes all shipments for the order free".